r7wx/easy-gate/README.md

 <img src="assets/demo.png" />

 <p align="justify">
-Easy Gate is a simple web application built in Go and React that acts as the home page for your self-hosted infrastructure.
+Easy Gate is a simple web application that acts as the home page for your self-hosted infrastructure.
 Services and notes are parsed from a configuration file in real-time (without restarting the application).
 Items can also be assigned to one or more groups to show them only to specific users (based on their IP addresses).
 </p>

 ### Features